 Coinbase is a secure and reputable cryptocurrency exchange that’s well-regulated and offers users a wide range of features and services.
 The company continuously increases its security budget to close all security loopholes and keep your funds safe.
 As discussed earlier, the platform exchange abides by strict standards, including storing part of your money offline, where hackers can’t gain access.
 Moreover, offline cryptocurrencies are kept in different cold wallets geographically separated for enhanced security.
 To add on other features like 2FA, 256-bit SSL, and strong password requirements, we have concluded that the exchange is highly secure.
 As a holder of digital coins, we encourage you to take the first step in ensuring the safety of your money.
 Store your passwords safely, and don’t share them with anyone.
 You may also want to bookmark their website to reduce the chances of phishing attacks.

-Kraken Exchange Features
+Coinbase Exchange Features

 Coinbase is a multi-currency exchange that offers the following order types:-